 Training for the Protection of Civilians: Assessing the challenges and best practices of contributions to UN peacekeeping training: PAX, Netherlands (Webinar via Zoom)

-In an effort to encourage a frank and free-flowing exchange of ideas, the event may be subject to limits on participation and will be held under Chatham House Rules.
-The discussion will not be recorded.
-The virtual panel and following interactive segment present an important opportunity for discussion and exchange amongst training experts, practitioners, and policy-makers on current challenges in making PoC more practical in trainings, including: (1) Deepening understanding of realities in training and sharing best practices for how to improve the impact of training on the PoC capacities of UN peacekeeping operations at the national and international levels; (2) Exploring how comprehensive training packages can contribute to the combined impact of all peacekeepers (military, police and civilian) at the tactical level in UN peacekeeping operations; (3) Identifying opportunities and recommended actions on how to adjust comprehensive training packages to local realities; and (4) Developing an expanded network to assess and consult on how to better deal with challenges to training for PoC in peacekeeping.
+In an effort to encourage a frank and free-flowing exchange of ideas, the event was held under Chatham House Rules.
+The discussion was not recorded.
+The virtual panel and following interactive segment presented an important opportunity for discussion and exchange among training experts, practitioners and policymakers on current challenges in making PoC more practical in trainings, including: (1) Deepening understanding of realities in training and sharing best practices for how to improve the impact of training on the PoC capacities of UN peacekeeping operations at the national and international levels; (2) Exploring how comprehensive training packages can contribute to the combined impact of all peacekeepers (military, police and civilian) at the tactical level in UN peacekeeping operations; (3) Identifying opportunities and recommended actions on how to adjust comprehensive training packages to local realities; and (4) Developing an expanded network to assess and consult on how to better deal with challenges to training for PoC in peacekeeping.